futureweb/mod_log_ipmask/README.md

   still be masked, but you can configure your log format with `%{32}a` to get full IP addresses if you wish.

+**Caution** This is a fork of the fork from [webfactory GmbH](https://www.webfactory.de), Bonn, Germany.

+Changes against the original version:

+* re-added enforcing mask - but with no enforcing ;-)
+* changed default behaviour to not mask at all until advicsed to do so ...